zzsusan/2022Spring_Projects/README.md

 # Contributions
 We write the fundamental function for human vs. human and human vs. computer algorithm.
-Then, Suzzan mainly wrote the Biggest-First Algorithm and Keyu mainly wrote the Rat-First Algorithm.
+Then, Suzanne mainly wrote the Biggest-First Algorithm and Keyu mainly wrote the Rat-First Algorithm.